Shopify/hydrogen-react/packages/react/README.md

 ## TypeScript

-Improve your development experience by using storefront-kit's generated Types and helpers.
+Improve your development experience by using Storefront Kit's generated Types and helpers.

 ### Storefront API types

-Storefront-Kit ships with generated TypeScript types that match the Storefront API and its objects.
+Storefront Kit ships with generated TypeScript types that match the Storefront API and its objects.
 Import them from the `/storefront-api-types` package path:

 ```ts
 import type {Product} from '@shopify/hydrogen-react/storefront-api-types';